ajaykrishna/rmozart/README.md

 ### Important!

 Reconfiguration analysis is performed using [Maude](http://maude.cs.illinois.edu/w/index.php?title=The_Maude_System) system.
 As of now [Maude](http://maude.cs.illinois.edu/w/index.php?title=The_Maude_System) system supports only Linux/MacOS systems.
-Users of R-MOZART need to download the Maude executable (`maude.linux64`) and drop it in the [dist\snapshot](https://github.com/ajaykrishna/rmozart/tree/main/dist/0.0.1-SNAPSHOT) folder of the project.
+Users of R-MOZART need to download the Maude executable (`maude.linux64`) and drop it in the [dist](https://github.com/ajaykrishna/rmozart/tree/main/dist/) folder of the project.
 An installation guide for standalone Maude system can be found [here](http://maude.cs.illinois.edu/w/index.php?title=Maude_download_and_installation).
 Maude is [distributed](http://maude.cs.illinois.edu/w/index.php?title=Maude_License_Agreement) under the GNU General Public License version 2.

 If you plan to use the verification services, you will have to acquire a license for [CADP](https://cadp.inria.fr/) and install it locally.
 R-MOZART invokes [CADP](https://cadp.inria.fr/) tools from the terminal.
 [CADP](https://cadp.inria.fr/) does not support Raspberry Pi, yet.

+### Reconfiguration analysis
+The reconfiguration analysis can be performed outside of R-Mozart, on a terminal using the [Maude]() files.

+`maude-Yices2.darwin64 execute.maude` returns a boolean result indicating whether the reconfiguration is safe

+Details about Maude and its standalone installation can be found on the Maude Website: [http://maude.cs.illinois.edu/w/index.php/The_Maude_System](http://maude.cs.illinois.edu/w/index.php/The_Maude_System)

 ### Update Package Cache (Linux only)